stat208-boba-jelly-pudding-team/final-project/README.md

 	                 Under each algorithm, we used cross validation, model fitting, accuracy calculating, confusion matrix and roc curve.

 	* `PCA.py`: this file contains code for applying Logistic regression, KNN, Naive Bayes, Random Forest and SVM on the PCA data set.
-	            Under each algorithm, we used cross validation, model fitting, accuracy calculating, confusion matrix and roc curve.
+	            Under each algorithm, we used cross validation, model fitting, accuracy calculating, confusion matrix and roc curve

 	* `High correlation filter.py`: this file contains code for applying Logistic regression, KNN, Naive Bayes, Random Forest and SVM on the correlation filter data set.
 Under each algorithm, we used cross validation, model fitting, accuracy calculating,